Professor CARLESS, David

 B.A.
 (Kent), PGCE (Wolverhampton), M.A.
 (Birmingham), PhD (Warwick)

-My research agenda mainly focuses on the following interlinked issues:
+My current research agenda mainly focuses on the following interlinked issues:

 - Faculty Outstanding Teaching Award (Team) 2017